-- 3.1 Agree the budget proposals relating to this Committee as set out in Appendix A and B for onward submission to the Policy and Resources Committee. - 3.2 Propose changes to the budget proposals. - 3.3 Make no comment on the budget proposals.
+- 3.1 Agree the budget proposals relating to this Committee as set out in Appendix A. - 3.2 Propose changes to the budget proposals. - 3.3 Make no comment on the budget proposals.

 4. PREFERRED OPTION AND REASONS FOR RECOMMENDATIONS